-Today we will discuss about partial fractions of irreducible quadratic factors.
-We already know about the partial fraction of an expression where the quadratic factor can be factorised.
+Hi guys, today I will discuss partial fractions of irreducible quadratic factors.
+I already talked about the partial fraction of an expression where the quadratic factor can be factorised.

 But there are also some cases where the denominator has an irreducible quadratic factor.
 That factor cannot be factorised into two simple factors.